ligato/docs/docs/plugins/connection-plugins.md

 Note that time is in nanoseconds.
 If no time is provided, the default value of 1 hour is set.

 Token uses by default a pre-defined signature string as the key to sign it.
-This can be changed in [http.conf][http-config] file.
+This can be changed in [REST plugin config file][http-config].

 ```
 token-signature: <string>